Are Trans People at Greater Risk of Long COVID?

 In our study of 516 trans Australians, 37% of those with previous COVID-19 illness reported long term health consequences of COVID‐19 (e.g., fatigue, brain fog three or more months after acute illness).
 This is much higher than the estimated 5–10% of the general Australian population who report such symptoms after COVID‐19 illness.

 This finding is similar to the experiences of trans and gender diverse people in the USA.
 In the Household Pulse Survey conducted by the Census Bureau in December 2022, 46% of trans respondents reported experiencing long term COVID symptoms, compared to 32% of cisgender women and 22% of cisgender men.
-Trans people also reported severe Long COVID symptoms at more than four times the rate of cisgender women and men.
+Trans people also reported severe Long COVID symptoms at more than four times the rate of cisgender women and cisgender men (Figure 1).

-Although we do not entirely understand Long COVID illness, it is recognised that some marginalised groups are at higher risk of severe long-term symptoms.
+The evidence base regarding Long COVID is evolving, and we do not entirely understand the mechanisms behind it.
+We do know that some marginalised groups, including those in the trans community are at higher risk of severe long-term symptoms.
 This is likely for two reasons.

 Firstly, the trans community experience high rates of chronic health conditions and disease and mental ill-health.
 This high prevalence is related to social factors and minority stress which are known to negatively impact both physical and mental health.
 Health conditions or disease and mental ill-health prior to COVID-19 are both known risk factors for Long COVID.